PrabodhGyawali/Distraction-Blocker/privacy-policy.md

 If we make any changes to this privacy policy, we will update this page with the new version.

 ## Contact
-If you have any questions about this privacy policy, please create an issue in our GitHub repository: [Your Repository URL]
+If you have any questions about this privacy policy, please create an issue in our GitHub repository: [DistractionBlocker](https://github.com/PrabodhGyawali/Distraction-Blocker)

 ## Consent
 By using our extension, you consent to our privacy policy.